-Some products of their range include materials like recycled polyester, which is made of re-formed polymers, gathered from post-consumer plastic bottles or post-industrial manufacturing packaging.
+Some products of their range include materials like recycled polyester.
+This is made of re-formed polymers, gathered from post-consumer plastic bottles or post-industrial manufacturing packaging.

-Recycling polyester consumes less energy than producing virgin polyester and keeps bottles and other plastics out of the landfills, and ocean gyres reducing the amount of plastic found in our environment.
+Recycling polyester consumes less energy than producing virgin polyester.
+It keeps bottles and other plastics out of the landfills and ocean gyres.
+This reduces the amount of plastic found in our environment.

 Spread the word…